-One of the problems with ESPs is tracking clicks while still persevering deep linking functionality.
-ESPs wrap the deep linking URL with their own ESP's click tracking domain.
+One of the problems with ESPs is recording clicks while still persevering deep linking functionality.
+ESPs wrap the deep linking URL with their own ESP's click recording domain.
 This procedure often times breaks the iOS Universal Links process.

-However, with ESPs that support Universal Links on top of their click tracking domain, deep linking and click tracking can still be performed.
+However, with ESPs that support Universal Links on top of their click recording domain, deep linking and click recording can still be performed.

-This article explains the flow for integrating OneLink-based tracking links into your Sendgrid based email system in order to seamlessly deep link from emails.
-The integration utilizes Sendgrid’s support for Universal Links on top of the branded click tracking domain.
+This article explains the flow for integrating OneLink-based attribution links into your SendGrid based email system in order to seamlessly deep link from emails.
+The integration utilizes SendGrid’s support for Universal Links on top of the branded click recording domain.

 - AppsFlyer iOS SDK version 4.9.0

 SendGrid doesn’t support Android App Links.
 However, URI Scheme deep linking is still supported.
 No special actions are required to support deep linking in Android apps from SendGrid.

 Step 1 - set up link branding in SendGrid

 In order to use Universal Links with SendGrid, you need to create a dedicated click recording domain and set a subdomain (e.g. click.example.com).